The Straight-Line Method: A Simple Approach to Depreciation

 Depreciation Method How It Works Best Used For

-Straight-Line Method Depreciation is the same each year.
-Buildings, furniture, office equipment.
+Straight-Line Method Same depreciation every year.
+Buildings, furniture, long-term equipment.

-Reducing Balance Method Higher depreciation in early years.
+Reducing Balance Method Higher depreciation in earlier years.
 Vehicles, computers, technology assets.

-Units of Production Method Depreciation based on actual usage.
-Machinery and equipment used at variable rates.
+Units of Production Method Depreciation based on actual output or usage.
+Machinery used at variable rates.

 Is the Straight-Line Method Right for Your Business?